virtuosoft-dev/hcpp-mqtt-server/README.md

 &nbsp;
 ## Installation
 HCPP-MQTT-Server requires an Ubuntu or Debian based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/virtuosoft-dev/hestiacp-pluginable) to function; please ensure that you have first installed pluginable on your Hestia Control Panel before proceeding.
 Switch to a root user and simply clone this project to the /usr/local/hestia/plugins folder.
-It should appear as a subfolder with the name `nodeapp`, i.e. `/usr/local/hestia/plugins/mqtt-server`.
+It should appear as a subfolder with the name `mqtt-server`, i.e. `/usr/local/hestia/plugins/mqtt-server`.

 First, switch to root user:
 ```